bitburner-official/bitburner-src/markdown/bitburner.gocheat.playtwomoves.md

 ## Remarks

-RAM cost: 8 GB Requires BitNode 14.2 to use
+RAM cost: 8 GB

+Requires Source-File 14.2 to use